 The Executive committee performs and operates as assigned by the Board of directors or the Executive Committee under the objectives, rules and regulations of the Company.
-In 2022, a total of eleven (11) meetings was held.
-The statistics of meeting attendance of each director are shown in the section "The Attendance of the Directors in 2022".
-The list of executive committees are as follows:
+In 2023, a total of eleven (11) meetings was held.
+The statistics of meeting attendance of each director are shown in the section "The Attendance of the Directors in 2023".

 Name - Last Name Position

 1. Mr.Siripong Oontornpan Chairman of Executive Board Committee

-2. Mr.Suraporn Raktaprachit Director
+2. Mrs.Sasinet Baholyodhin Director

-3. Mrs.Sasinet Baholyodhin Director
+3. Mr. Apichai Nimgirawath Director

+4. Ms. Sureerat Prachayanukul Director